Login Issues with Wispr Flow

 Complete sign-in on the Wispr Flow website that opens in your browser.
 You can sign in with Google, Apple, Microsoft, or SSO from there.

-Note: Complete the sign-in process within 5 minutes.
+Warning: Complete the sign-in process within 5 minutes.
 If you take longer, the session times out — click Sign in via browser again to start a new attempt.

 If you're now logged in, you're done.
+If not, continue to Step 3.

 Restart your Mac, Windows PC, iPhone, or Android device to clear temporary system issues that may affect sign-in.
 After restart, open Wispr Flow and try logging in again.
+If login succeeds, you're done.
+If not, continue to Step 4.

-If previous steps didn't help, reinstall the app:
+If previous steps didn't help, reinstall the app.

-Important: Reinstalling does not delete your account or cloud-synced data.
+Note: Reinstalling does not delete your account or cloud-synced data.
 You'll sign back in after reinstalling.

 Mac